Triv2/writing/guides/webdev/gamification.md

 In some simple scenarios, a ranking system based off points acquired is all that is necessary to get users to enjoy the system.
 Increasing the complexity in different ways from there can increase engagement even further.

 On the other side of the equation if the gamification complexity is too much, the users will get confused or overwhelmed and won’t interact as much.
-Also if they think the system isn’t fair,too challenging, or too easy they will do the same.
+Also if they think the system isn’t fair, too challenging, or too easy they will do the same.

 The trick is to find that fine line between challenging and forgiving.
 Knowing when to apply both and how to use the basic structure mechanics of a gamification system to get the desired results.